spack/spack/lib/spack/docs/build_systems/inteloneapipackage.rst

      $ spack --debug -v install intel-mpi

-  The ``--debug`` option can also be useful while installing client packages `(see below) <Using Intel tools in Spack to install client packages_>`_ to confirm the integration of the Intel tools in Spack, notably MKL and MPI.
+  The ``--debug`` option can also be useful while installing client packages to confirm the integration of the Intel tools in Spack, notably MKL and MPI.

 * If an installation error occurs, Spack will normally clean up and remove a partially installed target directory.
 You can direct Spack to keep it using